TomSpencerLondon/yelp-challenge/README.md

 # yelp-challenge

-As a restauranteur,
+As a restaurateur,
-So that I can write a review,
+So thI can write a review,
 I want to be able to create a new restaurant.

-As a restauranteur,
+As a restaurateur,
 so that I can review a restaurant,
 I want to be able to leave a rating & comment on the restaurant page.